threefoldtecharchive/0-stor/client/README.md

 		ConfigPtr []byte   # Key to the configuration used by the lib to set the data.
 	}
     ```

 **chunks**

-Depending on the policy used to create the client, the data can be splitted into multiple chunks or not.
-Which mean the metadata can be composed of minimum one up to n chunks.
+Depending on the policy used to create the client, the data could be split into multiple chunks.
+Which means that the metadata can be composed of minimum one up to n chunks.

 Each chunks can then have one or multiple shards.

 - If you use replication, each shards is the location of one of the replicate.
 - If you use distribution, each shards is the location of one of the data or parity block.

 **metadata linked list**